Those Killer Nights

-“I would definitely be the one who survives at the end,” said Banksy with a confidence that no one, except for her bestie, Brianne, had enough dirt on her to really challenge.
+“I would definitely be the one who survives at the end,” said Banksy in a performative saintly cadence.
+She closed her eyes, grazed her fingertips over her ample chest, and smiled innocently.

 “Oh, whatever!” laughed Brianne, rolling her eyes.
 “You know that’s not true.
 What about the whole Dave situation?”

-Banksy’s smile dropped like a sac of potatoes.
-“Sssh!”
-She scolded.
-Then, in a whisper, she said, “He’s in the office right now.
+Banksy’s smile dropped like an anvil and her eyes flashed open.
+“Sssh!” she scolded.
+Then in a whisper, she said, “He’s in the office right now.
 Are you dumb?”

-The two boys looked at each other and smiled.
+The two boys at the bar glanced at each other with curious grins.

 “What exactly is ‘The Dave Situation’?”
 Donnie chuckled.

 “It’s complicated,” answered Banksy.

 “It’s not complicated at all,” told Brianne.
 “Dave writes the Front of House schedule, Banks wasn’t getting the prime shifts, so she fucked him.
 Now she’s lead bar every Friday, Saturday.”

 Banksy hung her head in shame while the two boys threw their own heads back in laughter.